Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Transacting business in interstate commerce

 Think over all your business activities in Vermont.
-If everything you do appears on this list (and/or the more detailed one here) you’re likely exempt from foreign qualifying.
+If everything you do appears on this list, you’re likely exempt from foreign qualifying.
 Still, if you have any hesitations, it’s best to speak with an attorney.

 Foreign qualification in Vermont is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC in Vermont, you can register by using the Online Business Services Center or by requesting a paper application.

-For either option, you’ll need to obtain and submit a Certificate of Existence (or Certificate of Good Standing) from the state where you formed your LLC.
+For either option, you’ll need to obtain and submit a Certificate of Good Standing from the state where you formed your LLC.
 It’s a good idea to request that from your home state before you begin the registration process.

 The Secretary of State’s office strongly recommends filing online because it’s faster and easier for everyone involved.
-There’s a helpful guide available on the Resources section of the website that walks you through the process.
 Head over to the online filing portal and create an account.
 Then follow the onscreen prompts to enter your information and complete the form.
 Near the end, the site will direct you to pay the $125 filing fee with a credit or debit card.

 Mailed submissions are still allowed, even though the Secretary of State’s office advises against them, but you’ll need to submit a special request for the application.
 Submit this form and the S.O.S. will send it your way.
 Once you’ve received the form, fill it out, write a check for $125, and send it all to: